The Dinner Dance

 The kids discuss their day.
 My mind wanders.
 I sort of just ended up spending my life with Steve.
 I know I shouldn't say we made a huge lifelong commitment this way, but we did.
 We met.
 Dated for four months.
 I left the country for two months.
 He picked me up at the airport, took me back to his place and I never left.
 That was 18 years ago.
 Still, we were both sure of the other person.
 I knew very clearly what I loved about him, and he knew what he loved about me.

 Our first date was the unveiling of our many differences.
 He was eight years my senior and owned a house.
 I owned as little as possible.
 I was urban.
 He was rural.
 I was (then) a vegetarian.
 He was a hunter.
 I hated guns.
 He owned four of them.
-I knew nothing about his world, and everything about him seemed exotic to me.
+I knew nothing about his world, and everything about him seemed new and interesting to me.
 He was unquestionably different than the artists and musicians I often dated.
 I was nothing like the small-town girls he knew.
 He had a sturdiness and reliability about him that I loved.
 He was manly in a way that made me feel safe, but gentle in a way that made me feel cherished.
 It's still what draws me to him.

 The kids clear the dishes.
 My husband begins to load the dishwasher.
 I grab a saucepan and fill it with water before putting it on the stove.
 I set the burner to high and prepare the ingredients for brining the chicken for tomorrow night's dinner.
 Or maybe the night after, I haven't decided.